Austrian Association of Hiking, Sports and Society: History

 At the end of World War II, Austria was divided into four Allied occupation zones.
 Rivalry between the Western Allies (the United States, the United Kingdom and France) and the Soviet Union over the future of the newly founded Republic of Austria was increasing.
 When the Communist Party of Austria (KPÖ) received only 5.5 percent of the votes in the Austrian parliamentary elections of November 1945, the fear that Austria might become a communist ruled nation was lessened.
 However, Austria's economic status remained doubtful and there remained the risk of workers' strikes and demonstrations that might lead to a communist coup.

 In 1947, Johann Böhm, president of the ÖGB and the politician, Franz Olah (1910–2009) secretly formed a group of reliably anti-Communist trade unions leaders.
 The leadership of the Social Democratic Party of Austria (SPÖ) and the US High Commissioner and Head of the United States Armed Forces in Germany, General Lieutenant Geoffrey Keyes (1888–1967) tacitly accepted the arrangement.

 World War II caused extreme deprivation and suffering for the people of Europe.
 In these socio-economic circumstances, Western leaders warned of Communist expansionism.
 However, in Austria, the Allies feared that the people, unhappy with food shortages and a large number of refugees in the country, might support a resurgence of National Socialism.
 The Allies were also hunting for Nazi war criminals on the run.
 As late as 1947, members of a Werwolf (National Socialist partisans) group were found in Austria.

 In 1949, Olah became first secretary of the Austrian Building and Woodworkers Union, whose members were known to be the most influential in the ÖGB.
 In October 1950, a wave of strikes protesting the Fourth Wages and Prices Agreement broke out.
 The unrest became a threat to the government of Leopold Figl (1902–1965).
-It was the union under Olah's leadership and less so the police, who controlled the violent strikers in Vienna.
+It was the union under Olah's leadership and less so the police, who engaged in violent confrontations with and ultimately repressed the strikers in Vienna.
 The police under the SPÖ Minister of the Interior, Oskar Helmer, remained inactive for fear of political consequences and for fear of invoking Soviet occupation.

 To the US, Olah was the most reliable anti-Communist of the trade unionists in Austria and the OeSWGV would be evidence to the American people that Austria would become a truly Western post-war nation.
 This is remarkable because while the OeWSGV under Olah would employ socialists and trade unionists, similar entities in other European states were formed by conservatives and nationalists and indeed, some of the middle-class citizens of the Austrian People's Party had good contacts with the CIA in the post-war period.